HOW TO SHOW YOUR PARTNER RESPECT

 6. Use Care and Consideration When Providing Feedback

 Every relationship requires feedback from time to time.
 A romantic partnership though requires a level of care and consideration when providing feedback.
 I like to remind couples that this is the most precious relationship that they have, and it should encourage vulnerability and openness.
 However, when feedback is expressed in a negative, angry, or disrespectful way – that vulnerable and open relationship reacts by throwing up walls and reflecting that negative, angry, and disrespectful behavior back.
 This cycle can be damaging to the relationship beyond repair if not kept in check.
+[To learn more about the destructive cycle of criticism and defensiveness, check out this article on The Four Horsemen of the Relationship Apocalypse.]

-By expressing feedback in a caring and considerate way you’re showing that you are aware of the impact you have on your partner and your relationship and that this impact matters to you.
+By expressing feedback in a caring and considerate way, you’re showing that you are aware of the impact you have on your partner and your relationship and that this impact matters to you.

 When you are kind and considerate in the way you provide feedback to your partner, you are showing that you believe you are equals.
 When we don’t use care and consideration we create an unhealthy power dynamic in which we send the message that we believe we’re superior to our partner.
 Whether or not you actually believe you are, that precedent can then greatly impact your connection down the road.